yassersouri/thomas-calibration/README.md

 ### Step 1

-Use the line detection output with serveral parameters and calculate the spatialised hough transform.
+Use the line detection output with several parameters and calculate the spatialised hough transform.

 ### Step 2